What a CIRS Eye Test Tells You About Your Health

 While the VCS test and symptom clusters are powerful tools, they don’t provide the full picture.
 Blood work is essential for confirming a CIRS diagnosis and tailoring treatment.

-Blood work not only validates the diagnosis but also identifies specific pathways affected by biotoxins, helping guide treatment plans.
+Blood work not only validates the diagnosis but also identifies specific pathways affected by biotoxins, helping guide treatment.

 How VCS Testing and Symptom Clusters Improve Access to Care